Have Yourself a Merry Little Christmas

-"Have Yourself a Merry Little Christmas" is a song written in 1943 by Hugh Martin and Ralph Blane and introduced by Judy Garland in the 1944 MGM musical Meet Me in St. Louis.
-Frank Sinatra later recorded a version with modified lyrics.
-In 2007, ASCAP ranked it the third most performed Christmas song during the preceding five years that had been written by ASCAP members.
+"Have Yourself a Merry Little Christmas" is a song written in 1943 by American composers Hugh Martin and Ralph Blane for the MGM musical Meet Me in St. Louis (1944), in which it was sung by Judy Garland.
+It has since been covered by many other artists, including Frank Sinatra.

-In 2004 it finished at No. 76 in AFI's 100 Years...100 Songs rankings of the top tunes in North American cinema.

-Meet Me in St. Louis
+Background

 The song was written in 1943 for the film Meet Me in St. Louis, for which MGM had hired Martin and Blane to write several songs.
 Martin was vacationing in a house in the neighborhood of Southside in Birmingham, Alabama, that his father Hugh Martin had designed for his mother as a honeymoon cottage, located just down the street from his birthplace, and which later became the home of Martin and his family in 1923.
 The song first appeared in a scene in which a family is distraught by the father's plans to move to New York City for a job promotion, leaving behind their beloved home in St. Louis, Missouri, just before the long-anticipated 1904 World's Fair begins.
 In a scene set on Christmas Eve, Judy Garland's character, Esther, sings the song to cheer up her despondent five-year-old sister, Tootie, played by Margaret O'Brien.

-Lyrics and revisions
+Composition

 Some of Martin's original lyrics were rejected before filming began.
 When presented with the original draft, Garland, her co-star Tom Drake, and director Vincente Minnelli criticized the song for being depressing, and asked Martin to change the lyrics.
 Though he initially resisted, ultimately several changes made the song more upbeat.
-For example, the lines "It may be your last / Next year we may all be living in the past" became "Let your heart be light / Next year all our troubles will be out of sight".
-Garland's version of the song, which was also released as a single by Decca Records, became popular among United States troops serving in World War II; her performance at the Hollywood Canteen brought many soldiers to tears.
+For example, the lines, "It may be your last / Next year we may all be living in the past" became, "Let your heart be light / Next year all our troubles will be out of sight".